Fishing, Lakes & Rivers

 Between the lakes and nearby rivers, the area boasts an incredible sport fishery.
 Anglers can find walleye, pike, perch, rainbow trout and all manner of pan fish in the immediate area.

-Show off your catch, take it to Pilgrims Village (M-115/M-55) and they'll take your picture and put you on the web.
+Show off your catch, take it to Pilgrims Village in Cadillac just south of the Canal (M-115/M-55) and they'll take your picture and put you on the web.

 Printable depth map of both Lake Cadillac & Lake Mitchell